IMEF-FEMI/yDelta/README.md

 ```

 The default behaviour is fallback-on.
 Borrowers who want strict orderbook semantics (`flags = OB_ONLY`) opt out — unfilled residual rests on the book or drops with `OrderFilledIocLog`.

+**Upgrade path: variable → fixed.** A borrower who took the fallback isn't stuck on the variable rate. `convert_p2pool_to_fixed` walks the asks tree and crosses every compatible wallet ask whose `rate_bps ≤ max_acceptable_rate_bps` AND `term_seconds ≥ remaining_term`, converting the variable-rate P2Pool debt into fresh fixed-rate `MatchedLoan` queue nodes.
+Each cross emits a primary-style match; the unfilled residual stays on the original P2Pool loan body.
+Full conversion closes the P2Pool PDA.
+So the fallback is genuinely a backstop, not a trap — when fixed-rate liquidity appears, the borrower can flip their debt over without unwinding.

 This is yDelta's strategic posture: **the orderbook is where credit gets priced; marginfi is where credit gets backstopped.** The two layers complement rather than compete.